BingChingus/Polynomial-Inheritance-CSA/README.md

 # Polynomial-Inheritance-CSA
 This is another project assigned to me for APCSA.
 For this project, I had to create several classes related to polynomials and organize them into a hierarchy.
-Has some useful methods like finding the 1st/2nd Zero's of quadratic functions, determining if a quadratic's solutions are real, and if the quadratic is a perfect trinomial square.
+Has some useful methods like finding the 1st/2nd zero's of quadratic functions, determining if a quadratic's solutions are real, and if the quadratic is a perfect trinomial square.
 Might refine some aspects if I feel like it.

 Files:
 PolynomialInheritenceRunner - contains main method;